My Arkansas American Herring Gull Sighting

 Today I am sharing two winter adult Herring Gull photos that I took earlier this month from the auto tour route at Bear River Migratory Bird Refuge.

-Earlier this month I was able to take third winter Herring Gull photos at Bear River Migratory Bird Refuge on the ice from the auto tour route.
+Earlier this month I was able to take third winter American Herring Gull photos at Bear River Migratory Bird Refuge on the ice from the auto tour route.

 I recently wrote about my excitement that American Herring Gulls have started showing up in northern Utah.
 Last week I was able to photograph some of them.